Bionif92/Cursos-de-Programacion/Javascript.md

 1. Look at the Elements tab for flashing on the elements when JS touches them (make sure you press Esc key, then the 3 dots, then `Rendering`, then enable `Paint flashing`
 2. Network tab: size, amount of requests
 3. Tick disable cache inside Network tab (that will only apply when the dev tools are open)
-4. Performance tab -> record ->Gives a a profile
+4. Performance tab -> record ->Gives a  profile
 5. I can enable/disable `Memory` and `screenshots` options.
 6. See the Main (thread)-> Zoom in to see the chain of fns called and how log it took each one
 7. Yellow `Event: click` bar has red staple on a corner, that's a a bad sign!
 The handler took 68ms to execute, too long